Ingredients (Serves 4)

 3. Meanwhile fill a pressure cooker with one-half water.
 Close with its lid and bring to a boil.

 4. Put the small steel plate with holes (puttu chillu), inside the regular puttu kutti / chiratta puttu maker mould.
-Fill the puttu maker/mould with 1.5 tbsp grated coconut and 2 – 3 tbsp beef mixture.
+Fill the puttu maker/mould with 1.5 tbsp grated coconut and 2 – 3 tbsp chicken.
 Now add the puttu podi ( just loosely fill it with rice flour, do not press).
 Top with some more grated coconut, if you wish.
 Cover with the lid.
 Place it on top of the pressure cooker when steam starts coming out of the pressure cooker lid.
 Steam cook for about 4 – 5 minutes or until steam comes profusely through the small holes on top of the chiratta puttu maker lid.
 Take out the mould and invert it into a serving bowl / casserole.
-Serve erachi puttu with pappadam and a hot cup of tea.
+Serve chicken puttu with pappadam and a hot cup of tea.